Amanda Curtis

 Amanda Gayle Curtis (née Morse, born September 10, 1979) is an American politician who serves as the president of the Montana Federation of Public Employees (MFPE), Montana's largest labor union.

-Curtis served in the Montana House of Representatives from 2013 to 2015 and again from 2017 to 2019.
+Curtis describes herself as a socialist.
+She served as a Democrat in the Montana House of Representatives from 2013 to 2015 and again from 2017 to 2019.
 She was the Democratic nominee in Montana's 2014 U.S. Senate election.

 Early life, education, and career

 Curtis's parents divorced when she was four years old.
 She credits her father's union benefits and health insurance for allowing her to obtain health care as a child, including basic vision and dental services.
 Her family was poor, and her mother struggled with mental illness; the family sometimes relied upon food stamps and endured periods of having their utilities disconnected.
+Curtis graduated from Billings Skyview High School.
 Her support of gun measures such as expanded background checks stems directly from the death of her brother, who killed himself playing Russian roulette when he was 16.

 Curtis valued education as the way out of poverty.
 After graduating from Montana Tech of the University of Montana in 2002 with a Bachelor of Science in biology, she went on to the University of Montana Western, where she received her secondary teaching certificate in biology and mathematics in 2004.
 From 2004 to 2006, she worked at Butte Central Catholic High School, teaching math and physics.
 Between 2006 and 2009, she taught math at Helena Middle School, and since 2009 she has taught math at Butte High School.

 Curtis is working toward a Master of Education in educational leadership at the University of Montana, Missoula.
 She resides in Butte with her husband, Kevin.

+Political career

 Montana House of Representatives

-Election

 Curtis was elected unopposed to the Montana House of Representatives on November 6, 2012, to succeed fellow Democrat Jon Sesso, who was elected to the Montana Senate.
 In the 2013 legislative session, she was one of the 39 Democrats in the House.